Child Care Training & Continuing Education

 Developmentally Appropriate Practice DAP

 developmentally appropriate decisions about the environment, interaction, curriculum and teaching of young children.
-This training describes the core concepts and makes them meaningful to everyday practice for teachers.
+This training describes the core concepts of DAP and makes them meaningful to everyday practice for teachers.

 The Art of Teaching (Classroom Management)

-Teachers will learn the art and skill to effectively manage
+Teachers and caregivers will learn the art and skill to effectively managing

 student behavior while maintaining an appropriate learning environment.